menus12/DAwR-2023-final-project/README.md

 #   participant_updated_at <chr>, is_requested <dbl>, is_accepted <dbl>, mark700 <lgl>
 ```

-From this sample we see some observations which are falls in our area of interest as well as some value which are missing the most important value ```mark100```, which is a main measure for performance evaluation to be used in all tested hypotesises.
+From this sample we see some observations which fall in our area of interest as well as some value which are missing the most important values ```mark100```, which is a main measure for performance evaluation to be used in all tested hypotheses.

 ### Exploring unique values for variables

-Next step is to figure out which values of provided variables might be useful for results explainnation, as well as which variables are useless and can be discarded.
+Next step is to figure out which values of provided variables might be useful for the results explanation, as well as which variables are useless and can be discarded.

 Based on raw data samples and provided description from data owner, there are some columns which are: